davidseve/cloud-native-deployment-strategies/README.md

    }
 }
 ```
-Functional testing users may validate this new v1.1.1 version to give the green to open it for final users.
+Functional testing users can execute `Smoke tests` to validate this new v1.1.1 version.

-### Change to online configuration
+### Step 2 - Change to online configuration

 Now we are going to change the configuration to online and also scale up the application to be ready for final users requests.
 The pipeline first will change ths configuration and scale to 0, second will scale up the application to production number of replicas.